 6. Scored Oral Interview:

 Applicants who pass the scored written examination and place among the top scoring candidates, if applicable, will receive a scored oral interview.
-You will be notified of the time and place for the interview.
+We will notify you of the time and place for the interview.

-The interview is scored.
 A score of 75% or higher is required to pass.
 Failing the oral interview will result in disqualification from the selection process.
-The oral interview will comprise of 30% of your overall total weighted civil service score.
+The oral interview will comprise 30% of your overall total weighted civil service score.

-Applicants who pass both the written examination and oral interview are assessed a final civil service score.
-You will be notified of this score.
+Applicants who pass both the written examination and oral interview receive a final civil service score.
+We will notify you of this score.
 Applicants who claimed and are eligible for Veteran’s Preference will receive an additional ten (10) points added to their final score.